nxt-insurance/nxt_state_machine/README.md

   end
 end
 ```

 *NOTE* Transitions run in transactions that will be rolled back in case of an exception or if your target cannot be
 saved due to validation errors.
 The state is then set back to the state before the transition!

 ## TODO
-- Test :around_transition callback chain for all integrations
+- Reevaluate the return value of the transition?
+What would you expect?!!!
 - What about inheritance? => What would be the expected behaviour? (dup vs. no dup)
     => Might also make sense to walk the ancestors chain and collect configure blocks
     => This might be super flexible as we could apply these in amend / reset mode
     => Probably would be best to have :amend_configuration and :reset_configuration methods on the state_machine
-- Reevaluate the return value of the transition?
-What would you expect?
 - Test implementations for Hash, AttrAccessor

 ## Development